Deirdre18/ecommerce-django-app/README.md

 - Voting for new ideas

 ### - Developer tools testing

-Used Chrome and Firefox developer tools to view app in responsive mode and debug throughout developing this project.
-I tested this project on iPhone 6/7/8, Galaxy S9/S9+, iPad, iPhone 6/7/8 Plus, iPhone X/XS, Kindle Fire HDX and on medium and large screen sizes.
+- Used Chrome and Firefox developer tools to view app in responsive mode and debug throughout developing this project.
+I tested this project on iPhone 6/7/8, Galaxy S9/S9+, iPad, iPhone 6/7/8 Plus, iPhone X/XS, Kindle Fire HDX, LG Optimus L70, MS Luma 550, MS Lumia 950, Nexus10, Laptop HiDPl, Laptop MDPl, Pixel2, Pixel2 XL.

 ### - Testing STRIPE

-Tested STRIP payments on checkout using testing card 42424242424242 CVV 111 (or any 3 digits).
+- Tested STRIP payments on checkout using testing card 42424242424242 CVV 111 (or any 3 digits).
 This worked and got message saying "You have successfully paid".
 On trying other varients of testing card number I got some interesting messages.
 Instead of inputting the 16 digit test card number, if I put in the same numbers but had 19 digits, I got no messages displayed but got email from STRIPE saying that the charging  API used for testing purposes doesn't cover SCA (strong customer authentication) and as such testing doesn't support SCA or 2-factor authentication.
 The STRIPE developers website is here [STRIPE FOR DEVELOPERS](https://stripe.dev/)

 ## **Databse schema**: